greglee1905/Environmental_Exposome/README.md

 # Environmental_Exposome
-Exploration and Predicition using Utah Environmental Exposures
+Exploration and Prediction using Utah Environmental Exposures